itsee-birmingham/django_wce_api/README.md

 - get_search_fields() - A list of dictionaries containing metadata about the fields appropriate for searches of the data in the model (see citations app for structure and code example).
 Used in an ajax call on the search page to get the fields relevant for searching each model.
 This will sometimes include relations from other models (again there are examples in the citations app).

-## The api base serializer
+## The API BaseModelSerializer

-The api app currently specified two serializers both inheriting from the rest_framework.serializers.ModelSerializer.
+The api app includes two serializers both inheriting from the `rest_framework.serializers.ModelSerializer` class.

-There is a SimpleSerializer which I had hoped would be somewhat generic and remove the need to specify a serializer for each model but this did not really work out and once I have investigated any remaining references (as per the TODO in the code) this serializer should be deleted.
+`SimpleSerializer` is only used as a backup if no other serializer is specified.
+This serializer might be good enough for retrieving data in a few scenarios but in the vast majority of cases a specific serializer will need to be provided for the model.

-The BaseModelSerializer is the one we use, it takes the rest\_framework.serializers.ModelSerializer and makes it more flexible by allowing the specification of data in the \_\_init\_\_ function.
-This was done specifically to allow the desired fields to be specified to restrict the size of the data being returned on serialization when necessary.
+`BaseModelSerializer` takes the `rest\_framework.serializers.ModelSerializer` and makes it more flexible by allowing the specification of data in the `\_\_init\_\_` function.
+This was done to allow the required fields to be specified.
+This can be important when requesting large numbers of records to control the size of the data returned.

-Each model still needs to specify a serializer in a serializers.py file in the app directory, the location is important so that the serializer can be found.
-The serializer must inherit BaseModelSerializer and can be as a minimum the following:
+Each model needs to specify a serializer in a `serializers.py` file in the app directory; the location is important so that the serializer can be found.
+The serializer must inherit `BaseModelSerializer` and can be very minimal in most cases.
+A simple version is as follows:

 ```python
 class AuthorSerializer(api_serializers.BaseModelSerializer):